 Each of our non-employee directors receives stock option grants under our Directors' Plan.
 Only non-employee directors are eligible to receive options under the Directors' Plan.
-Options granted under the Directors' Plan are non-discretionary.
+Options granted under the Directors' Plan are nondiscretionary.
 No other options may be granted at any time under the Directors' Plan.
 The exercise price of options granted under the Directors' Plan is 100% of the fair market value of our common stock on the date of the option grant.
-The Board administers the Directors' Plan such that (a) initial option grants vest in equal monthly installments over the shorter of three years from the date of grant or the period beginning on the date the director is appointed to the Board and ending on the date of the annual meeting at which the director is first considered for election by the stockholders, provided that the non-employee director continues to provide services to us and (b) annual option grants vest in equal monthly installments over one year from the date of grant.
-The term of options granted under the Directors' Plan is 10 years.
+The Board administers the Directors' Plan such that (a) initial option grants vest in equal monthly installments over the shorter of three years from the date of grant or the period beginning on the date the director is appointed to the Board and ending on the date of the annual meeting at which the director is first considered for election by the stockholders, provided that the non-employee directors' Plan is 10 years.
 In the event of a merger of Rigel with or into another corporation or a consolidation, acquisition of assets or other change of control transaction involving us, each option either will continue in effect, if we are the surviving entity, or, if neither assumed nor substituted, will accelerate and the option will terminate if not exercised prior to the consummation of the transaction.